SylvanaMelens/prototype-symcompta/README.md

 - Inscription,
 - Authentication,
-- Consult, add and modify customers, suppliers, invoices and VAT declaration,
+- Consult, add and modify customers, suppliers and invoices,
+- Consult VAT declaration,
 - Calculation of amounts and VAT.

 ### Why _SymCompta_ ?